azomDev/pen/README.md

 **Pen** is a tool for managing Python environments with different Python versions. (v0.4.0)

-NOTE: THIS IS STILL IN DEVELOPPEMENT AND DOES NOT CURRENTLY WORK

 ## Features

 - Create and manage virtual environments with specified Python versions.